dsccommunity/StorageDsc/README.md

 This module was previously named **xDisk**, the version is regressing to a ".1" release with the addition of xMountImage.

+### Unreleased
+* Added support for multiple partitions per disk, -DiskSize and -FSLabel in xDisk

 ### 1.0.0.0
 * Initial release of xStorage module with following resources (contains resources from deprecated xDisk module):
 * xDisk (from xDisk)